renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 ## Overview

 In Commonwealth Year 830, the Commonwealth is a sophisticated, peaceful, mercantile civilization.
-It is far-and-away the largest and wealthiest civilization in the known world; it stretches from the shores of the King's Sea in the east to the western coast of the Emerald Plabe, and to the Haven Isles beyond.
+It is far-and-away the largest and wealthiest civilization in the known world; it stretches from the shores of the King's Sea in the east to the western coast of the Emerald Plane, and to the Haven Isles beyond.
 All this territory is united in a prosperous web of trade, overseen by the Commonwealth Council.

 The Commonwealth is broken into six provinces:

 - **Dragonshire Province** lies in the northeast, to the west of the Kingdoms of Men.
-It was an independant kingdom under the (nominal) rulership of the Dragon Karrach, until it was incorporated into the Commonwealth with the Compact.
+It was an independent kingdom under the (nominal) rulership of the Dragon Karrach, until it was incorporated into the Commonwealth with the Compact.
-- **Heartland Province** is the territory to the southeast, south of the Dragonshire and west of the Gobline Empire.
+- **Heartland Province** is the territory to the southeast, south of the Dragonshire and west of the Goblin Empire.
 This is the territory where the Commonwealth was born.
 It is still governed as a network of manors, united by a web of charters and contracts.
 - **Haven Province** consists of the Haven Isles, and island chain off the west coast of the Emerald Plane; the largest island is Islandhome.
 Haven Province has a sophisticated, tiered political structure, and is something of a hot-bed for political thought.
 It's also known for its warm climate, its large urban centers, its olive fields, and its brisk ocean winds.
 - **Herd-and-Pack Province** consists of the territory of the former Herd-and-Pack Alliance, a group of Herder, Gnollish and other tribes that united to stand against the Shade Elves.
 Long an ally of the Commonwealth, it was incorporated as a Province with the Compact.
 - **Northland Province** consists of the far north, both to the east and west of the Worldspine Mountains.
 It largely consists of the Dwarven and Orcish holds that chose to join the Commonwealth; not all of them did.
 - **Westward Province** consists of a narrow strip of land claimed by the commonwealth, running from the Worldspine Mountain to the west coast of the Emerald Plane.
-It runs along the northern broder of the open grasslands claimed by the Shade Elves of the Shaded sea; it sees constant raiding, and is heavily fortified.
+It runs along the northern border of the open grasslands claimed by the Shade Elves of the Shaded sea; it sees constant raiding, and is heavily fortified.

 The Commonwealth also contains several City-States — large cities that are treated as provinces unto themselves:

 - **South-Harbor** is a major port-city built into the steep, irregular cliffs of the southern Worldspine.
 Besides its role as a major port, it also hosts a substantial fleet-yard for the Commonwealth Navy, and is the current seat of the Commonwealth Council.
 - **Crossroads** actually consists of two cities, one above-ground and one below, built in the middle of the Worldspine.
 It is a major trade-hub, sitting at the nexus of both above- and below-ground trade routes.
-- **Prosperity** is the largest city in Heartland Province — or it would be, if it were part of Heartland Province instead of being an independant city-state.
+- **Prosperity** is the largest city in Heartland Province — or it would be, if it were part of Heartland Province instead of being an independent city-state.
 Besides being a trade hub, Prosperity is known for its cosmopolitan population, the quality of its universities — and its unusually-elaborate government, compared to the rest of Heartland.

 The Commonwealth is overseen by the Commonwealth Council.
 The council doesn't *govern* the Commonwealth — it does not make laws or prosecute criminals — but it does negotiate with other nations, make treaties, declare war, settle disputes between provinces, collect taxes and tariffs, and spend those monies on its various agencies.